ikus060/rdiffweb/README.md

 # Changelog

+## 2.4.8 (2022-09-23)

+This releases include a security fix.
+If you are using an earlier version, you should upgrade to this release immediately.

+* Clean-up invalid path on error page

 ## 2.4.7 (2002-09-21)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.